The Last Battle

 This is an action buddy story with many cinematic techniques; it feels like a movie in its choices of plot, characters and development.
 It’s up to you whether that’s good or bad.

 A soldier is pulled in from retirement for one last job.
 To get things done he reunites with his old crew and takes on an impossible task that will most definitely get a lot of them killed, all the while trying to not get screwed by the people they’re working for.
 Yep, that’s a whole lot of “I’ve seen that before”, but it makes good reading because the formula works.
-Add in foreshadowing scenes, the “twist” of enemy-as-old-friends, the double cross and doing the right thing in the end.
-Check out the gladiator games occuring while Rodius is being attacked, switching between both scenes in case we couldn’t understand the “battle to the death” assault on our hero.
+Add in foreshadowing scenes, the “twist” of enemy-as-old-friends, the double-cross and doing the right thing in the end.
+Check out the gladiator games occurring while Rodius is being attacked, switching between both scenes in case we couldn’t understand the “battle to the death” assault on our hero.

 Art is classic Dan Brereton: painted pages with unique yet familiar to all work faces.
 Have a good look at the pages and decide whether you love it or hate it.
 I fall into the love it camp so it was a joy to experience another Brereton work.
 Nice panel layout, detailed backgrounds and period immersion.